davseby/lwproxy/README.md

 browser extension could be used.

 To set it up, simply navigate to the `Proxies` and create a `HTTP` proxy.
-For the authorization to work as expected, a browser restart may be needed.
+For the authorization to work as expected, a browser restart may be needed to pick up the correct credentials.